-For purposes of demonstration, I took pictures of my son using the belt positioning booster function of the Alpha Omega because I want to highlight this seat’s biggest downfall – the positioning of the seat belt in booster mode.
+For demonstration purposes, I took pictures of my son using the belt positioning booster function of the Alpha Omega because I want to highlight this seat’s biggest downfall – the positioning of the seat belt in booster mode.

-This isn’t an anomaly with my child or my vehicle, the Alpha Omega Elite is one of only two seats on the IIHS “not recommended” booster list.
+This isn’t an anomaly with my child or my vehicle: the Alpha Omega Elite was one of only two seats on the IIHS “not recommended” booster list.

 For comparison purposes, here is a proper booster seat fit:

 Note how the lap belt is sitting low and flat across the child’s hips, touching the tops of the thighs and the shoulder belt is positioned evenly across the collarbone.
 This is a safe seat belt fit, and how any child’s seat belt should fit in a booster seat.
 The seat pictured is a Graco TurboBooster, available for around $50 at many major retailers.